Israel names Palestinians to be freed before peace talks

 Fourteen of those going free will be deported or sent to the Gaza Strip, and 12 to the West Bank.
 Two would have completed their terms in six months, and six over the next three years.

-Israel has a number of times freed Palestinians before they served out their time, but mostly in swaps for Israeli soldiers or their remains held by its enemies.
+Israel has a number of times freed Palestinians before they served out their time, but mostly in swaps for Israeli soldiers or their remains held by the Jewish state's enemies.